After going through years of medical school – you’re an expert in medical lingo.

 But that’s okay…

-As a contract lawyer, I’ve successfully reviewed hundreds of physician employment contracts for physicians, and I can definitely help you with yours.
+As a medical contract lawyer, I’ve successfully reviewed hundreds of physician employment contracts for physicians, and I can definitely help you with yours.

-I’m a contract lawyer who specializes and understands all of the complicated and technical lingo embedded in a physician employment contract.
+I’m a medical contract lawyer who specializes and understands all of the complicated and technical lingo embedded in a physician employment contract.

 Also, I will make sure the contract accurately reflects your understanding of the terms of the contract, analyze the benefits and risks, and make sure your interests are protected to avoid potential problems down the line.